shigon255/AI_Final_Auto_Aiming/README.md

 + We choose to train models that can be used in game "Apex legend".
 + We try 3 different models: [yolov5](https://github.com/ultralytics/yolov5), [yolov8](https://github.com/ultralytics/ultralytics) and retinanet.
 + The implementation of retinanet on pytorch is from [this project](https://github.com/yhenon/pytorch-retinanet).
-+ The Auto aiming part is from [this project](https://github.com/chaoyu1999/FPSAutomaticAiming).
++ The Auto aiming part is mainly from [this project](https://github.com/chaoyu1999/FPSAutomaticAiming).
++ Part of the implementation is from [this project](https://github.com/Franklin-Zhang0/Yolo-v8-Apex-Aim-assist)
 + We trained our models by [this dataset](https://github.com/goldjee/AL-YOLO-dataset).
 + This project is only for education and research purpose.
 Using this project in real game might make your account be banned.
 Please take your own risk.